 Srikiran Institute of Ophthalmology

 India is the most populous nation in the world with a dubious distinction of having the most blind.
-To alleviate the blindness problem on a small scale, Sankurathri Foundation (SF), an NGO in India, with support from NGOs, Manjari Sankurathri Memorial Foundation (MSMF) of Canada and the Eye Foundation of America (EFA) of USA, started Srikiran Institute of Ophthalmology (SIO) in the suburbs of Kakinada, East Godavari District, Andhra Pradesh, India, in 1993.
+To alleviate the blindness problem on a small scale, Sankurathri Foundation (SF), an NGO in India, with support from another NGO, Manjari Sankurathri Memorial Foundation (MSMF) of Canada started Srikiran Institute of Ophthalmology (SIO) in the suburbs of Kakinada, East Godavari District, Andhra Pradesh, India, in 1993.

 Blindness has a great negative impact on the person’s self-esteem and also affects economic production of the country.
 Around 19 million people in India today are blind, most of them trapped in poverty.
 Yet, in eight out of ten cases, blindness can be prevented or treated with proven, cost effective interventions.
 In addition, there are 180 million with refractive errors who needs service.